Colon Cancer and Genetic Testing

 and identifiable genetic defects.
 Therefore, genetic testing as it exists today

-is useful for only a minority of the 130,000 people each year who are destined
+is useful for only a minority of the about 130,000 people each year who are destined

 to develop colon cancer.
 Nevertheless, genetic testing is important because the